 Amphetamines exert a powerful influence over the brain’s chemical system.
 For this reason, it’s best to seek out treatment help sooner rather than later.

-If you need help finding a program that suits your current circumstances, call our helpline at 800-768-8728(Who Answers?) to speak with one of our drug abuse counselors.
+If you need help finding a program that suits your current circumstances, call our helpline at 800-768-8728(Who Answers?) to get help today.